-Although stress is relatively common, there is little research exploring the most effective ways to help you manage it best.
-Below are some tips that some people have told us they found useful, but it’s important to remember that different things work for different people.
+There are various steps you can take to cope with being under pressure.
+This page gives some tips that people have told us they find useful, but it’s important to remember that different things work for different people.
 Only try what you feel comfortable with.

 Identify your triggers